mb84/RepData_PeerAssessment1/PA1_template.md

 The difference of medians between raw and imputed data is:  -1.1886792 The difference of means between raw and imputed data is:  0

-Using imputed data the mean and the median of the total steps taken per day is the same as in the raw data.
+**What is the impact of imputing missing data on the estimates of the total daily number of steps?**

+Using imputed data the mean of the total steps taken per day is the same as in the raw data, median is slightly different.
 With imputed data thera are more days with high number of steps, but the observations are more due to the filling.
 Imputing data with 5-minute mean interval does not change mean and medians but only the distribution.

 ##Are there differences in activity patterns between weekdays and weekends?##

-#For this part the weekdays() function may be of some help here.
+**For this part the weekdays() function may be of some help here.
 Use the dataset with the filled-in missing values for this part.
 Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
 Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
-See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.*
+See the README file in the GitHub repository to see an example of what this plot should look like using simulated data**

 In order to highlight diffences between the mean number of steps taken per interval across weekdays or weekends, i create a new column (wd) in the imputed dataset corresponding to weekdays or weekend based on date variable.
 After this i performed data aggregation computing mean of steps by intervals and days.